My name is Gabby Beckford, and I'm a full-time digital storyteller, creative, and entrepreneur.

-Having a mother who was a travel agent for 25 years, and a father who is an active duty military for 25 years, our little family grew up with a love of travel and adventure.
+My mother was a travel agent for 25 years, and my father was active duty military for 25 years, so our little family grew up no stranger to airports and new countries.

 It was instilled in me that travel was a way to learn about each other, learn about the world around us, establish confidence, and learn about ourselves, too.